eliotwrobson/CyNetDiff/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a performance-focused library implementing algorithms for simulating network diffusion processes, written in Cython.

+## Project Status

+This project is still considered in an alpha stage of development.
+As such, the API is still relatively undocumented, not yet fully featured, and could still change.

+Use at your own risk, however all feedback is greatly appreciated!

 ## Development